-Revisiting the End of Syd Barrett’s Solo Career on ‘Barrett’
+Why Syd Barrett’s Solo Career Ended With ‘Barrett’

-As with his debut, Barrett's old bandmates tried to pitch in, just as they had on his debut.
+Barrett's old bandmates tried to pitch in, just as they had on his debut.
 David Gilmour served as producer on the disjointed sessions, adding guitar, bass, drums and organ as needed.
 Richard Wright contributed some keyboards.
 But Barrett's increasingly erratic behavior as he battled progressive mental illness, coupled with an overstuffed schedule for Gilmour and Wright as Pink Floyd's ascension began into the '70s, made for an excruciating experience.

 "We really had basically three alternatives at that point, working with Syd," Gilmour told the New Musical Express in 1974.
 "One, we could actually work with him in the studio, playing along as he put down his tracks – which was almost impossible, though we succeeded on 'Gigolo Aunt.'
 The second was laying down some kind of track before and then having him play over it.
 The third was him putting his basic ideas down with just guitar and vocals and then we'd try and make something out of it."

 Some 15 sessions were held between February and July before Barrett arrived on Nov.
 14, 1970, many of them jammed between Gilmour and Wright's commitments with Pink Floyd as they worked on Atom Heart Mother.
 Humble Pie's Jerry Shirley, who had appeared on Barrett's earlier album The Madcap Laughs, again sat in on drums.